SirFroweey/PyDark/README.md

 Networking
 ==========
 Networking in PyDark is event-based and is built to keep things simple for client/server communication.
-One way PyDark acheives this is by supplying functions to modify python dictionaries that contain the make-up of your networking logic.
+One way PyDark achieves this is by supplying functions to modify python dictionaries that contain the make-up of your networking logic.

 An example of this is via PyDark.net.ServerProtocol.headers and PyDark.net.ClientProtocol.headers.
 These instance variables are python dictionaries that will contain (key, value) pairs consisting of (header, callback).